Leggett-Garg inequalities with deformed Pegg-Barnett phase observables: Introduction

-These considerations mean that we can expect that a violation of the LGI reveals information about quantum temporal correlations.
-Because the LGI is obtained from correlations of the system observed at different times, collapses of the wave function of the system are essential.
-In other words, the collapse of the wave packet contradicts the non-invasive measurability, so that the LGI must be evaluated with the quantum non-demolition (QND) measurements.
-In general, QND measurements collapse the wave function unless the state is an eigenstate of observables.
-In our cases, the state of the system is not an eigenstate.
-The LGI differs from Bell's inequality in terms of this crucial point \cite{Leggett1985,Emary2014}.
+Despite these controversies, considerations about the two assumptions mean that we can expect that a violation of the LGI reveals information about quantum temporal correlations.
+Further because the LGI is obtained from correlations of the system observed at different times, collapses of the wave function of the system are essential.
+In other words, the collapse of the wave packet contradicts the noninvasive measurability, so that the LGI must be performed using quantum nondemolition (QND) measurements.
+In general, QND measurements collapse the wave function unless it is an eigenstate of the observables.
+In our situation, the system's state is not a state meaning our LGI differs from Bell's inequality in terms of this crucial point \cite{Leggett1985,Emary2014}.

-Now to determine an explicit form of the LGI, we need to choose our observable.
-Which observable we choose for the LGI is a very difficult problem from a practical point of view.
+We know that in order to determine an explicit form for our LGI, we need to choose our observable.
+Which observable we choose is a very difficult problem from a practical point of view.
 Because the LGI requires QND measurements, a simple quantum circuit for measuring the observable is preferable.
 So far, the Pauli operators for a qubit system and the displaced parity operators for a boson system have been used as the observables \cite{Friedenberger2017,Azuma2021}.
-The LGI for a damped qubit system with Pauli operators as the observables was examined by solving the master equation with the quantum regression theorem \cite{Friedenberger2017}.
+The LGI for a damped qubit system with Pauli operators as the observables was also explored \cite{Friedenberger2017}.
 Further, the LGI of a boson system weakly coupled to a zero-temperature environment with displacement parity operator observables was shown for a coherent initial state to produce a larger violation than the cat state \cite{Azuma2021}.